Eight Forest Lane

 Vegetable Fritters

-Oh and they are so delicious, it’s truly a challenge to not eat them all, especially when they are fresh and crispy straight form the pan.
+Oh and they are so delicious!
+It’s truly a challenge to not eat them all, especially when they are hot and crispy straight form the pan.

 These fritters make the perfect lunch or snack when you want something easy that tastes great and can be made with whatever you have on hand.